rancher/rke2-docs/docs/install/ha.md

 ### 3. Launch additional server nodes
 Additional server nodes are launched much like the first, except that you must specify the `server` and `token` parameters so that they can successfully connect to the initial server node.

-Here is an example of what the RKE2 config file would look like for additional server nodes if you are following this guide:
+Example of RKE2 config file for additional server nodes:

 ```yaml
 server: https://my-kubernetes-domain.com:9345